Program Components

 COMMUNITY ENGAGEMENT

 An integral component of the University Climate Commitment is engaging with the broader Duke and/or Durham community to highlight the importance of this existential crisis.
 Climate Scholars can participate in community engagement through a variety of means such as: volunteering locally at the Urban Ministries of Durham shelter, distributing fresh vegetables with Catawba Trail Farm, or helping to lead tours around the main campus and the medical school highlighting the university’s climate mitigation efforts.
-Scholars can also choose to connect with a broader community by a variety of public-facing communications such as art installations, science journalism, or digital media.
+Scholars can also choose to connect with a broader community through a variety of public-facing communications such as art installations, science journalism, or digital media.

 FUNDING OPPORTUNITIES